MaxITService/OneClickPrompts/code-notes.md

 ## Core Functionality

-The OneClickPrompts extension enhances AI chat platforms like ChatGPT, Claude, Copilot, DeepSeek, AI Studio, and Grok by adding customizable buttons that inject pre-defined prompts into the chat input area.
+The OneClickPrompts extension enhances AI chat platforms like ChatGPT, Claude, Copilot, DeepSeek, AI Studio, Gemini, and Grok by adding customizable buttons that inject pre-defined prompts into the chat input area.
 It also includes features for managing profiles, enabling keyboard shortcuts, and customizing the user interface.

 ## File Descriptions